 It wasn’t until the beginning of March that the UK Coronavirus cases started to increase at an alarming rate each day, resulting in an intensified response to the outbreak on the part of the Government.
 The pressure was quickly felt across the whole UK Higher Education sector and led to temporary campus closures and suspended course provisioning.
 Universities then began switching their lecture delivery online and turned to additional methods of supporting their students remotely.
 The timing could not have been worse as most students prepared to commence their study leave in preparation for their end of year exams in mid-April.
 Accessing core study materials then turned into a problem for the many students that rely on a small number of print textbooks available within their university libraries.
 At Kortext we knew that we had to find a rapid solution to support UK students and universities at such a challenging time.

 After a frantic week of discussions, planning and mobilisation we launched the Free Student eTextbook Programme (FSTP), offering free ebooks to students until the end of the summer semester.
-From the outset, Kortext contacted the key publishers and worked with Jisc to co-promote the project, ensuring the initiative remained student centric, rather than a corporate one.
+From the outset, Kortext contacted the key publishers and worked with Jisc to co-promote the project, ensuring the initiative remained student-centric, rather than a corporate one.
 The response to the programme was overwhelmingly positive, resulting in a rapid uptake from over 75 universities in the space of 4 working days.

 In the midst of the project moving at full speed, the UK Government tightened restrictions to contain the spread of the virus across the whole country.
 This led to all librarians, academics, students, publishers and Kortext staff having to set up the programme whilst working remotely from home.
-Despite that, the team and our partners worked tirelessly, and continues to do so, to put this in place and ensure the needed support is provided to all students.
+Despite that, the team and our partners worked tirelessly and continue to do so, to put this in place and ensure the needed support is provided to all students.
 As a team, Kortext has responded amazingly well to this crisis, all whilst adapting to home working.
 As a recent news article pointed out, this isn’t like working from home as we traditionally know it, we are all adapting our lives in a myriad of ways in response to a crisis situation, and doing work as well.

 The immediate uptake of the Free Student eTextbook Programme by 140+ universities to date has been celebrated by everyone who’s taken part in the project, both domestically and internationally.
 At such an unprecedented time, it is vital that students are able to access their core materials to aid their studies wherever they are during the lockdown period.